easegress-io/easegress/doc/controllers.md

 ### EaseMonitorMetrics

-EaseMonitorMetrics adapts to monitor metrics of Easegress, and sends them to Kafka.
+EaseMonitorMetrics is adapted to monitor metrics of Easegress and send them to Kafka.
 The config looks like:

 ```yaml
 kind: EaseMonitorMetrics